ddybing/ddybing/README.md

 ### Hi there 👋

-I have finished my Computer Engineering studies at University of Agder  🎓 and I am now eager to apply my knowledge in real-world projects. 🔭
+I am excited to share that I have finished my Computer Engineering studies at University of Agder  🎓 I am now eager to apply my knowledge in real-world projects. 🔭

 <!--
 **ddybing/ddybing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.